What to include in your disaster survival kit

 Emergency safety firstUrgent warning signs are highlighted below.

-The best time to prepare for an emergency is when it’s the farthest thing from your mind, advises Jim Judge, a member of the American Red Cross Scientific Advisory Council and the emergency management director for Volusia County in Florida.
+The best time to prepare for an is when it’s the farthest thing from your mind, advises Jim Judge, a member of the American Red Cross Scientific Advisory Council and the emergency management director for Volusia County in Florida.
 Unfortunately, most people put it off until the last minute, or when it’s too late.

 That’s why we’ve put together this post on how to create a disaster survival kit.
 As the saying goes, an ounce of prevention is worth a pound of cure, and there’s no time like the present to start preparing your family for a hurricane, earthquake, flood, or fire.